thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 |_  least strength: strong
 ```

-These can retrieved from TS webserver (Not against the load-balancer) by running the following command on any ThoughtSpot node.
+These can retrieved from the ThoughtSpot webserver (not against the load balancer) by running the following command on any ThoughtSpot node.

 ```
 nmap --script ssl-enum-ciphers -p 443 <ThoughtSpot_node_IP_address>